theupdateframework/taps/tap8.md

 ## Client workflow

-A client who wants to install foo now fetches Alice targets file, and fails to verify the signature with Alice old key - since none of the keyids in the signatures match it.
-The client fetches `foo.rotate.ID`, ID is explained above using Alice old keyid.
-The client verifies this rotate file using the public key from the delegation.
-This establishes trust in Alice new key, and the client can now verify the signature of Alice targets file using the new key.
-If the new keyid is still not used in the signatures, another rotate file needs to be downloaded, `foo.rotate.ID'`, where ID' is constructed using Alice's new keyid, until either a valid chain is found, in which case the targets file is valid, or key data is missing or there is a cycle in the rotations, in both cases the targets file is invalid.
+A client who wants to install foo now fetches Alice's targets file, and during verification looks for a file named `foo.rotate.ID`, ID is explained above using Alice's old keyid.
+The client sees the file, fetches it and verifies this rotate file using the public key from the delegation.
+The client then looks for a rotate file with the new keyid, repeating until there is no matching rotate file to ensure up to date key information.
+This establishes trust in Alice's new key, and the client can now verify the signature of Alice's targets file using the new key.
+If key data is missing or there is a cycle in the rotations the targets file is invalid.

 ## Root rotation